Aleo-DevRel-Ambas/zero-to-zk/src/blog/exploring_aleo_record_model.md

 </p>

 <p align="center" width="100%">
-Diagram taken from <a href="https://www.lucassaldanha.com/ethereum-yellow-paper-walkthrough-2/"> here</a>
+Source: <a href="https://www.lucassaldanha.com/ethereum-yellow-paper-walkthrough-2/">Article by Lucas Saldanha</a>
 </p>

 <br/>

 ### Record Model
-In the record model, the application state, along with it's owner are encrypted and stored on the blockchain.
+In the record model, the application state, along with its owner are encrypted and stored on the blockchain.

 <p align="center" width="300">